tugrul512bit/FastCollisionDetectionLib/README.md

 # FastCollisionDetectionLib
-C++ fast collision detection for uniform-distributed AABB particles using adaptive grid
+C++ fast collision detection for uniform-distributed AABB particles using adaptive grid with implicit vectorization.